aterleto/jedis/docs/failover.md

 By default, any call that throws a `JedisConnectionException` will be retried up to 3 times.
 If the call continues to fail after the maximum number of retry attempts, then the circuit breaker will record a failure.

 The circuit breaker maintains a record of failures in a sliding window data structure.
-If the failure rate reaches a configured threshold (e.g., over 50% of the last 10 calls have failed), then the circuit breaker's state transitions from `CLOSED` to `OPEN`.
+If the failure rate reaches a configured threshold (e.g., when 50% of the last 10 calls have failed), then the circuit breaker's state transitions from `CLOSED` to `OPEN`.
 When this occurs, Jedis will attempt to connect to the next Redis database in its client configuration list.